image

 The illustrations on this page of the old woman and the urban sketcher were rendered by AI (Microsoft Bing's Copilot) and modified by me.

-AI might take over illustration jobs in the future, but it will never take away sketching as a gratifying hobby.
+AI might take over illustration jobs in the future, but it can never take away sketching as a gratifying hobby.

 Note about Amazon links: If you click on a link and buy something at Amazon, a few pennies per dollar goes into my Amazon account, so instead of letting Amazon keep it all, you can pry a few pennies from their fingers make them share it with me.
 Any other vendor links I may put on this website are just for your convenience.